Programvareverkstedet/mysqladm-rs/docs/compiling.md

 > [!NOTE]
 > This happens automatically when building the deb package, so you can skip this step if that's the goal.

-In order to generate shell completions that work correctly, you want to put `muscl` (or alias symlinks) in your `$PATH`.
+In order to generate shell completions that work correctly, you need to put `muscl` (or alias symlinks) in your `$PATH`.

 ```bash
 cargo build --release